QuentinAmbard/dse-k8-tutorial/8-adding-ebs-storage.md

 ##Note on permission
 The process running inside your container needs to have enough permission to access your ebs.

+For security reason, it's considered best practice to run pods using random user id, making the user id unpredictable.

 You can either change the `template.spec.securityCotnext.fsGroup` to match your user group:
 ```yaml
 template: